influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 ## Limit errors

-If you exceed your plan's limits, the following errors occur.

-### Errors in InfluxDB Cloud UI
+If you exceed your plan's limits, the following errors occur in InfluxDB Cloud UI on the Usage page:

-{{< cloud-name >}} UI displays a notification message in the UI.

 - When **write requests**, **read requests**, or **series cardinality** exceeds the specified limit within a five-minute window, the request is rejected and the following events appears under **Limit Events** on the Usage page as applicable: `event_type_limited_query` or `event_type_limited_write` or `event_type_limited_cardinality`